SKCro/WebTV-HD/README.md

 ## TODO:
 - ~~Flesh out everything.~~ Pretty much done.
 - ~~Make the status bar look better on non-widescreen display sizes.~~ Done.
-- Recreate more service pages like login, mail, settings, etc. Currently on hold because style updates are more important for right now.
+- Recreate more service pages like ~~login,~~ ~~mail,~~ settings, favorites, etc.
 - ~~Add functionality with JavaScript.~~ Done.
 - Fix the dang selection box scrolling bug.
 - ~~Make Dialing.html actually work better by making it show a splash at 100% progress, along with redirecting to Home.html.~~ Done by nitrate92.
 - ~~Flesh out Home.html.~~ Done.

-## Why are Tizen-related files in the repo?
+## Why is Tizen-related stuff left over?
 I originally built this project with the Samsung Smart TV in mind, using the Tizen IDE (I wanted to see how a WebTV-like application would look), but I decided to expand it to modern browsers in general.
 That's why you might see some Tizen IDE leftovers (like stuff in the .gitignore).

 You can safely ignore these leftovers, as they don't really serve much purpose.